Bruciii/BruciSkinRevamped/README.md

 This is the repository for my Osu! skin.

-You can find the latest version & any older or alternate versions here.
+You can find the latest version availible for download [HERE](https://drive.google.com/open?id=1hV-MrX7TlqVuYJk2MVbWFuiiQAFDMMUj)

 You can also find the changelog here.